RyanScottLewis/term-open.vim/README.md

 ### Documentation

-Refer to `:help term-open` or `:help TermOpen` for more usage instructions.
+Refer to `:help term-open` for more usage instructions.

 ## Contributing